dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 layout: post
 categories: js
 id: 392
-updated: 2020-10-07 10:17:21
+updated: 2020-10-07 10:22:37
-version: 1.18
+version: 1.19
 ---

-In javaScript there are many [types of functions](/2019/12/16/js-function/), and also ways that functions can be used to create different kinds of functions such as pure functions, and [constructor functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
-In  this post I will be touching base on the subject of constructor functions and the use of the new keyword.
+In javaScript there are many [types of functions](/2019/12/16/js-function/), and also ways that functions can be used to create different kinds of functions with these types of functions such as pure functions, and [constructor functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
+In  this post I will be touching base on the subject of constructor functions, the use of the new keyword, and other related subjects that surround the use of constructor functions.

-The topic of a constructor function comes up often, as it should, the reason why is that a constructor function is a major part of development when it comes to javaScript, and object oriented programing in general actually.

 There are built in examples of constructors that chances are you have at least some experience with.